Renault Classic: Renault Classic's role

 Created in the mid-1980s, the Renault Classic department preserve and share Renault's history.
-The team shows the pieces of the collection during various events (World Series by Renault, Le Mans Classic, Goodwood Festival of Speed, Mondial de l’Automobile…).
+The team shows the pieces of the collection during various events, including the Renault Sport Series (formerly World Series by Renault), Le Mans Classic, Goodwood Festival of Speed, and the Paris Motor Show (French: Mondial de l’Automobile).

 At the beginning, in this department there was only volunteers and retired Renault staff.
 Now, the department is separated in two poles counting 13 people.

 The technical pole, composed of personnel selected in the firm, maintains and prepares the vehicles for the various shows.
 The team located in Flins factory can repair the very first vehicles from Renault as well as its F1 cars.

 The team located in Plessis-Robinson manages the relationship with the Renault or Alpine fan clubs and prepares the public events which take place all year round.

 During the shows, exhibitions or meetings, Renault Classic is surrounded by professional drivers as Jean Ragnotti but also by volunteers.